yu-ming-chen/tp/docs/DeveloperGuide.md

 * Its API is defined in an `interface` with the same name as the Component.
 * Its functionality is exposed using a concrete `{Component Name} Manager` class which implements the corresponding API `interface` mentioned in the previous point.
-    - For example, the `Logic` component defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.
+    - For example, the `Logic` component (see the class diagram below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.

-![Class Diagram of the Logic Component](images/LogicClassDiagram.png)
+![Class Diagram of the Logic Component](images/LogicClassDiagram.png) Figure 3.1.2: Class Diagram of Logic Component.

-The ***Class Diagram*** given above shows how the five components interact with each other.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

+Figure 3.1.3: Sequence Diagram of component interactions for `delete 1` command.

 The ***Sequence Diagram*** given above shows how the components interact with each other for the scenario where the user issues the command `delete 1`.